carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 > What do you notice?
 {: .challenge}

+_Comment: Should we use a different callout to initially hide these solutions?_
 The data plot shows two features, where the blue data points represent the quiescent cells, and the red data points represent the active cells.

 > ## Questions